-TABLE OF CONTENTS D.
+Page

-Introduction Pa
+Introduction 1

-Security Ownership of Management and Others
+Security Ownership of Management and Others 2

-Items to be Voted On
+Items to be Voted On 4

-Proposal One: Election of Directors.
+Proposal One: Election of Directors 4

 Proposal Two: Ratification of the Appointment of the Company's Independent Registered Public

-Accounting Firm for the Year Ending December 31, 2011

-Proposal Three: Approval of the Weyco Group, Inc. 2011 Incentive Plan.

-Proposal Four: Advisory Vote on the Compensation of the Company's Named Executive Officers

-Proposal Five: Advisory Vote on the Frequency of Executive Compensation Votes

-Board Information

-Composition of the Board of Directors

-Meetings

-Director Independence

-Board Leadership Structure and Role in Risk Oversight

-Shareholder Communications with the Board

-Nomination of Director Candidates

-Director Compensation

-Committees

-Executive Committee

-Corporate Governance and Compensation Committee

-Compensation Committee Interlocks and Insider Participation

-Code of Business Ethics

-Audit Committee

-Pre-Approval Policy

-Report of Audit Committee

-Audit and Non-Audit Fees

-Compensation Discussion and Analysis and Executive Compensation

-Report of Corporate Governance and Compensation Committee on Executive Compensation

-Compensation Discussion and Analysis

-Long-Term Incentive Plan Award Policy

-Risk Management and Compensation

-Summary Compensation Table

-Grants of Plan-Based Awards For 2010

-Outstanding Equity Awards At December 31, 2010

-Option Exercises and Stock Vested in 2010

-Pension Benefits

-Employment Contracts and Potential Payments Upon Termination or Change of Control

-Other Information

-Transactions with Related Persons

-Method of Proxy Solicitation

-Section 16(a) Beneficial Ownership Reporting Compliance

-Other Matters

-Shareholder Proposals

-Appendix A: Weyco Group, Inc. 2011 Incentive Plan Α
+Accounting Firm for the Year Ending December 31, 2014 6

+Proposal Three: Approval of the Weyco Group, Inc. 2014 Incentive Plan 7

+Proposal Four: Advisory Vote on the Compensation of the Company's Named Executive Officers 11

+Board Information 13

+Composition of the Board of Directors 13

+Meetings 13

+Director Independence 13

+Board Leadership Structure and Role in Risk Oversight 13

+Shareholder Communications with the Board 14

+Nomination of Director Candidates 14

+Director Compensation 15

+Committees 15

+Executive Committee 15

+Corporate Governance and Compensation Committee 15

+Corporate Governance and Compensation Committee Interlocks and Insider Participation 16

+Code of Business Ethics 16

+Audit Committee 16

+Pre-Approval Policy 17

+Report of Audit Committee 17

+Audit and Non-Audit Fees 18

+Compensation Discussion and Analysis and Executive Compensation 19

+Report of Corporate Governance and Compensation Committee on Executive Compensation 19

+Compensation Discussion and Analysis 19

+Long-Term Incentive Plan Award Policy 20

+Risk Management and Compensation 21

+Summary Compensation Table 21

+Grants of Plan-Based Awards For 2013 23

+Outstanding Equity Awards At December 31, 2013 24

+Option Exercises and Stock Vested in 2013 25

+Pension Benefits 25

+Employment Contracts and Potential Payments Upon Termination or Change of Control 26

+Other Information 27

+Transactions with Related Persons 27

+Method of Proxy Solicitation 27

+Section 16(a) Beneficial Ownership Reporting Compliance 27

+Other Matters 28

+Shareholder Proposals 28

+Appendix A: Weyco Group Inc. 2014 Incentive Plan A-1